Anna0345/homeshopping-backend/README.md

 - Styles

 ## Development
-The project uses CSS and Ant Design styles.
+The project uses :

+ - Redux Toolkit
+ - Redux Saga
+ - Typescript
+ - Ant Design
+ - CSS

 ## Running the project
 To run the frontend in development mode, use the following command: